 3

-Of the 10 most watched television events in US history (measured by total viewers), eight are Super Bowls.
-The Apollo 11 Moon landing and Richard Nixon’s resignation speech are the outliers.
-(The final episode of M*A*S*H remains the highest rated American broadcast of all time—a whopping 60.2 percent of all households with a television tuned in.)
+All 10 of the most watched telecasts in US history (measured by average viewership) are Super Bowls.
+(The Apollo 11 moon landing might have been the most watched news event.)
+The final episode of M*A*S*H remains the highest rated American broadcast of all time—a whopping 60.2 percent of households with a television tuned in.

 4